I’m Patricia Young. I live in California.

 I am only speaking for myself here—let’s be really clear

-Many Highly Sensitive Persons have been misdiagnosed with depression, anxiety and a host of other disorders.
+Many Highly Sensitive Persons, ADHDers and Autistics have been misdiagnosed with depression, anxiety, OCD, borderline personality disorder, bipolar disorder, and a host of other disorders.
 I have always believed in looking at the things the client struggles with, and I have tried to understand how these struggles impact the client’s life and what they are wanting to have in their life.

-With coaching, and the work I’ve done with many HSPs, I find I do my best (and most effective) work when the client wants to make changes; the client wants to understand about their traits, and they want to learn tools so they experience less suffering.
+With coaching, and the work I’ve done with many HSPs and other neurodivergent folks, I find I do my best (and most effective) work when the client wants to make changes; the client wants to understand about their traits, and they want to learn tools so they experience less suffering.

 How Coaching Works